Tigrão Big Tiger: Biography

 In 1996, Big Tiger started out his music career when he formed his first Rap group called Discriminados do Rap, in collaboration with Marcelo Texeira.
 While in 1998, he was invited to form the group Ciência Rimática with Facão and DJ Mohamed at Zueira Hip Hop.
 The group lasted until 2004, at which time Tigrão Big Tiger began to attend various freestyle sessions and Hip Hop events.

 In 2005, he formed Aliança 21 with Mahal and DJ Arra, and later DJ Erick Scratch joined them.
 At the time, they released an album called Apocalipse.
 The group lasted from 2005 to 2009, and in the meantime Tigrão was invited to provide back vocals on Black Alien's album Babylon By Gus.
 Later Tigrão was invited to form a partnership with Speedfreaks, as a result he recorded two songs and released two video clips entitled Niterói São Gonçalo and Trocando Idéia, respectively.
-In 2008, Tigrão recorded various unreleased songs with Speedfreaks in São Paulo, before Speedfreaks passed away in 2010.
+In 2008, Tigrão recorded various unreleased songs with Speedfreaks in São Paulo, before Speedfreaks died in 2010.